 This video is best viewed in Chrome or Firefox.

-To see where the leaders went, view this video.
+To see the lab and hear more from Howell and Tran, view this video.

-UC Davis Health is improving lives and transforming health care by providing excellent patient care, conducting groundbreaking research, fostering innovative, interprofessional education and creating dynamic, productive partnerships with the community.
+UC Davis Health is improving lives and transforming health care by providing excellent patient care, conducting groundbreaking research, fostering innovative, interprofessional education, and creating dynamic, productive partnerships with the community.
 For more information, visit health.ucdavis.edu.
-Additional stories about the commitment of UC Davis Health to low-income patients and medically underserved communities is here.